dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 So there are native methods, utility library methods that are in popular frameworks like lodash, and then there is the idea of making my own, application specific custom solutions for a project.
 That is using any or all of these solutions to make some kind of method or module that loops over the contents of a given array, or collection of any kind, but provides an API to be provided in the body of a function that is called for each element in the collection.
 So then this way I create my own custom forEach method of sorts that has everything that I want to work with in the body of the function that is called for each item via a function argument, or the this keyword.
 Such For each methods can be designed to work just the way I want them to, without any unnecessary bloat.

-That was a mouth full, so it goes without saying that there is a whole lot to cover when it comes to looping over the contents of an array or object in general in javaScript.
+That was a mouth full, so it goes without saying that there is a whole lot to cover when it comes to this topic.
 So this post will be a bit lengthy, and I will be sticking mainly to topics surrounding the native forEach array prototype method.
 It will not just be on the array foreach method alone of course, but all kinds of ways to do javaScript foreach like tasks with everything that is available to work with more or less.
 So I will be branching off into other related topics to array foreach when it comes to user space options and other options with just plain old native javaScript by itself.

 <!-- more -->